Johnson, Jon D. Department of Forestry, University of Florida, Gainesville, Florida.

 - Mineral nutrition

-The study of how trees grow and develop in terms of genetics; biochemistry; cellular, tissue, and organ functions; and interaction with environmental factors.
-While many physiological processes are similar in trees and other plants, particularly at the molecular and biochemical levels, trees possess unique physiologies that help determine their outward appearance.
-These physiological processes include carbon relations (photosynthesis, carbohydrate allocation), cold and drought resistance, water relations, and mineral nutrition.
+The scientific study of how trees grow and develop.
+Tree physiology is a discipline of the plant sciences that aims to understand how trees live, function, and grow.
+It encompasses genetics; biochemistry; cellular, tissue, and organ functions; and interactions with environmental factors.
+Furthermore, although many physiological processes are similar in trees and other plants, particularly at the molecular and biochemical levels, trees possess unique physiologies that help determine their outward appearance (Fig. 1).
+These physiological processes include carbon relations (photosynthesis and carbohydrate allocation), cold and drought resistance, water relations, and mineral nutrition.
+See also: Plant development; Plant physiology; Tree

 The content above is only an excerpt.